digitalthrive/Harvest/README.md

 * Fixed some CSS/HTML references
 * Cleaned up the builder and watcher and fixed watcher bugs, namely issue compression w/ SVGs
 * Merged pull request from @Contra who added some best practices, thanks! :)
+*

+February 25, 2014
+* I've been using this more in development and production, so this has been fine tuned a bit
+* I added fonts and other misc assets that should be moved from `dev` to `dist` upon deployment
+* I removed image caching because there was an issue where it would randomly break all of the images.
+I'll figure this but out later though.
+* Updated npm dependencies accordingly